 Operating profit totaled up 30.7% year on year as increased gross profit from the increase in revenue outweighed the aggressive R&D investment in Alzheimer's disease projects, such as E2609 (beta secretase cleaving enzyme [BACE] inhibitor, generic name: elenbecestat), and oncology projects.

-Profit for the year came to down 23.3% year on year, owing to the reduced tax expenses following a transfer of shares in a U.S. subsidiary in the previous fiscal year, while profit for the year attributable to owners of the parent was down 28.4% year on year.
+Profit for the year came to up 28.8% year on year, while profit for the year attributable to owners of the parent came to up 31.7% year on year.